KatyBrown/CIAlign/README.md

 CIAlign is a command line tool which performs various functions to clean and analyse a multiple sequence alignment (MSA).

+Sign up [here](https://t.co/tTyxFV6LR2) for updates when a new feature is added to CIAlign

-CIAlign is designed to be highly customisable, allowing users to specify exactly which functions to run and which settings to use.
+The tool is designed to be highly customisable, allowing users to specify exactly which functions to run and which settings to use.
 It is also transparent, generating a clear log file and alignment markup showing exactly how the alignment has changed and what has been removed by which function.

 This allows the user to: